 The Explorer Vest has eight pockets, which can be useful in lightening your own load by stuffing them with snacks or sunscreen.
 And there should still be pockets available for a few mementos from the hike – a frog, for example.

 You’re going to be engaged in a day-long battle with sunburn, so even the odds with a lightweight, long sleeve shirt that does some of the work.
 Regular cotton fabric actually lets sunlight through, but the Sun-Lite hoodie provides UPF 50+ protection, dries quickly, and is made from a treated fabric that repels stink.
 Come to think of it, you might want to get one for yourself.

 Outdoor Research Voyager Hat

-Another weapon in your anti-sunburn arsenal, the Voyager’s wide brim provides full protection of the face and neck.
+Another weapon in your hiking gear arsenal, the Voyager’s wide brim provides full protection of the face and neck.
 It also has magnets in the sides of the brim that secure them to the crown, which keeps it from flapping in the wind and makes your kid look like he’s roaming the Australian outback.

 CamelBak Skeeter Hydration Pack

 The Skeeter is suitable for kids as young as 4 – an age at which they probably can’t be trusted to drink from a bottle and walk over uneven ground at the same time.
 This frees them up to roam the trail and lightens your own load by 50 precious ounces.

 It’s not cheap, but Loving Naturals is among the highest scoring sunscreens in the Environmental Working Group’s guide.
 The zinc-based cocktail of naturally derived oils and wax doesn’t use the chemical filters found in many other brands, so the thing you’re using to not get cancer won’t also give you cancer.